input-output-hk/cardano-rt-view/doc/getting-started/install.md

 ## Download and unpack

-Please go to [releases page](https://github.com/input-output-hk/cardano-rt-view/releases) and download the package for your platform:
+Please go to [releases page](https://github.com/input-output-hk/cardano-rt-view/releases) and download an archive for your platform, their names look like this:

 1. `cardano-rt-view-*-darwin.zip`
 2. `cardano-rt-view-*-linux-x86_64.tar.gz`
 3. `cardano-rt-view-*-win64.zip`

-Then unpack an archive that contains an executable `cardano-rt-view`.
+Then unpack an archive, inside you will find an executable `cardano-rt-view`.

 ## Prepare to run